 If there is a specific curriculum you’ll be using daily to read from or your kids will be using to write in, it might be best to have a store like Staples or Office Max do the printing and binding for you.
 They sometimes have coupons, so keep an eye out for them.

-However, my FAVORITE way to print digital curriculum in our homeschool is through HomeschoolPrintingCompany.com.
-When you place your order, tell them I (Gena Mayo) referred you!
-Hopefully, they are still giving a 10% discount for you!
-(Read more about the Homeschool Printing Company here.)
+However, my FAVORITE way to print digital curriculum in our homeschool is through Family Nest Printing!
+When you place your order, use code gena to get a 5% discount!

 Buy a bookbinder and do it yourself